 We can see others through the eyes of Jesus’ love and compassion instead of through our hurt.
 You love and live in the present armed with the lessons learned from your past.

 The importance of forgiveness is critical when it comes to the condition of your soul.

 “There is no room or time to worry about the things we leave behind in our journey forward with Christ.
 In order to grow spiritually, we must place our trust in God, not dwell in our past.
 We must follow God knowing his will is perfect and He will be present with the believer each step of our life’s journey.”

 Learning how to forgive others can be done if we surrender our will and control to God.
 We must be willing to let the person off the hook and move on.

-An open heart is the first spiritual step to forgive others before we can move forward through the more practical steps listed.
+An open heart is the first spiritual step to forgive others before you can move forward through the more practical steps listed.

-The first step requires us to acknowledge our feelings and process what caused our hurt.
-We won’t be able to take steps to forgive others until we acknowledge that there is a problem and figure out why.
-This is not to rehash the situation but to analyze and process it.
+The first step requires you to acknowledge your feelings and process what caused the hurt.
+You won’t be able to take steps to forgive others until you acknowledge that there is a problem and figure out why.

-When working through pain, it is tempting to go back to past hurts not necessarily connected to our current situation.
-But God can help us work on overcoming our past dysfunction or pain.
+When working through pain, it is tempting to go back to past hurts not necessarily connected to your current situation.
+But God can help you work on overcoming your past dysfunction or pain.

-Being whole helps us resist the urge to keep going back so we can move on and enjoy healthy relationships.
+Being whole helps you resist the urge to keep going back so you can move on and enjoy healthy relationships.